Azure/onboarding-guidance/PowerShell/Networking/L5-Point2Site.md

-# Module:- Create Point to Site Connection (On-premise to Azure)
+# Create Point to Site Connection (On-premise to Azure)

 # Abstract